-Section 15-8-40 Specific Procedures - Public Hearing Required 15-8-40(a) Annexation and Disconnection Annexation and Disconnection
+Article 8 Administration and Procedures Section 15-8-30 Specific Procedures - Administrative Decisions 15-8-30(o) Vacation Rental Permit Vacation Rental Permit

-The Common Review Procedures in Section 15-8-20 apply with the modifications listed below.
+The Common Review Procedures in Section 15-8-10(d)(1) apply, as shown in the flow chart, with the modifications listed below.

-- Applications are reviewed and decided on by the Town Administrator per Section 15-8-20(f)(5)). - In addition to the generally applicable review criteria in Section 15-8-20(h)(4), the Town Administrator shall also review Temporary Use Permit applications for the following: - Requirements for vehicular ingress/egress and corresponding traffic safety provisions, parking requirements and facilities, and hours of operation;
+- a.
+Temporary Use Permit applications are reviewed and decided on by the Town Administrator per Section 15-8-20(f)(5). - In addition to the generally applicable review criteria in Section 15-8-20(h)(4), the following criteria shall be met when deciding on a Temporary Use Permit: - Requirements for vehicular ingress/egress and corresponding traffic safety provisions, parking requirements and facilities, and hours of operation;